course-details-portlet

 Further on evaluation

 The compulsory assignments must be completed and approved in order to be eligible to take the exam.
 The examination is a 4 hour written exam (worth 100% of the final grade).
-Same form of examination is given when re-sitting for the exam or improving the grade.
+The same form of examination is given when re-sitting for the exam or improving the grade.
 The exam is offered both in the autumn and spring semester.

 Required previous knowledge